Tag Archives: judging others

 By | 15 Aug 2023

-Over my almost 50 years of serving Jesus, I’ve met more than a few sincere Christ-loving folks resistant to the charismatic experience.
+Over my 50+ years of serving Jesus, I’ve met more than a few sincere Christ-loving folks resistant to the charismatic experience.
 I’ve also run across more than a few flaky tongue-talkers who also zealously love our Savior yet cannot seem to get their act together, whether doctrinally or character-wise.
-Most of the former I’ve encountered holding that… Read More »
+Most of the former I’ve encountered holding that position… Read More »

 The Saints Who Say “NIH!”